cBioPortal/datahub/public/difg_glass/README.md

 - Files used: analysis_silver_set & analysis_rna_silver_set (If a sample had multiple aliquots, the silver set represented a single aliquot per sample)
 	- `analysis_silver_set`: Contains DNA pairs that pass fingerprinting and coverage QC, representing a single aliquot per patient (maximal timepoint for patients with multiple recurrences).
 	- `rna_silver_set`: Lists RNA pairs passing fingerprinting and clinical QC, with the maximal timepoint taken for patients with multiple recurrences.
+- If a patient underwent more than two surgical procedures, additional longitudinal aliquots were chosen.
+However, for patients with only one identical sample, the aliquots were excluded.
+In cases where samples had multi-sector information, one aliquot per silver set was selected (rather than merging aliquots) to better align with the Synapse instance.
-- Overall Cohort Size: 598 samples (299 DNA pairs and 139 RNA pairs) from 299 patients.
+- Overall Cohort Size: 694 samples (629 DNA and 355 RNA samples) from 329 patients.

 ## Clinical data
 - Patient-Level Data: `clinical_cases`